kshedden/numpy_workshop/numpy_basics.md

 Slicing operations sometimes result in a reference into the parent array.
-In this case, since memory is shared between the slice and its parent, changing the data in the slice propogates to the parent object.
+In this case, since memory is shared between the slice and its parent, changing the data in the slice also alters the parent object.
 For example, in the following code, after changing an element in y, the state of x is also changed:

 ```
 x = np.arange(10)